alexch/codelikethis/public/lessons/react/what_is_react.md

 - Decide how to handle change when it occurs.
 - Delegate to React how to build the page for you when changes happen.

+# The React Lifecycle

+React builds and handles changes to the elements on the page through several methods native to React components the most common of which are:

+- componentDidMount
+- componentDidUpdate
+- componentWillUnmount

+We can access these methods using React hooks to make our component do whatever we want when it loads, changes, or is removed from the page.
+More on hooks later!

 # Declarative UI

 React lets you to **declare** what you want the page to be.